dancorrea86/Simples_Nacional_Calculator/readme.md

 Now install the flask module in the "venv", using the command:

-> pip install Flask

-And install the request module:

-> pip install requests
+> pip install -r requirements.txt

 # How to use